Dawa1234/Weather-App/README.md

   Although task are featured on the application, it still contains some bugs on certain steps.
 Issues like:
  - Location name is saved but only shows on recent search data when it contains more than one item on the list.
  - Temperature view meter freezes sometime.
- - Integration tesing process much time that results into fail but passes when ran in debug mode.
+ - Integration tesing processes much time that results into fail but passes when ran in debug mode.

 ## Unit test Coverage
 ![Screenshot 2023-03-30 180037](https://user-images.githubusercontent.com/78782368/228832932-2cf0291b-96b8-4320-b227-813084c72a36.png)